Johann150/cni/README.md

 This crate is dependency-free (except for testing).

-The recommended API and serializer are enabled by default, but can be disabled with the feature flags `api` or `serializer` respectively.
-This may speed up compilation speeds.
+The recommended API and serializer can be en-/disabled with the feature flags `api` or `serializer` respectively.
+Only the API is enabled by default to speed up compilation.

 ## Reference Compliance

 `ini` and all `ext` elements have a feature flag by the same name.
-They are enabled by default where indicated.
+Note that nothing outside of `core` is enabled by default, but can be enabled by the respective feature flags.

 - `core`: 29/29
-- `ini`: fully compliant (default)
+- `ini`: fully compliant
-- `ext`: more-keys (not default)
+- `ext`: more-keys